 The Crash of the Rhinos

-A group of rhino is called a “Crash”.
+A group of is called a “Crash”.
 But this title is about more than that.
 Rhino numbers are crashing.
 And crashing terribly fast.
 Rhino poaching is on a seemingly unstoppable rise on the back of increased demand for their horns in the East (China, Vietnam, etc), where it’s (falsely) believed to have medicinal and healing properties.

 rhino crash 1 BW 2012

-Rhinos poached in South Africa by year:
+Rhinos poached in by year:

 2010: 333